TameezM/MicroserviceExercise/README.md

 anonymous microservice exercise.
 To test invoke swagger on https://localhost:44343/Swagger

 Start all services in one go by changing the properties if all the services have started.
+For some services IP is mandatory hence give IP address instead of domain name.

 TODO:
 Due to time constraints, Instead of ReverseDNS I did DNSLookup as I could not get free reversedns service after spending an hour